Contact Us Contact Us Replicon Login

 • The local holiday (usually a patron saint)

-The employer is obliged to pay the weekly rest day, even if one or more days coincide in the same week of holiday, and also when a day of holiday coincides paid and a weekly rest day.
+The employer is obliged to pay the weekly rest day, even if one or more days coincide with the same week of holiday, and also when a day of holiday coincides paid and a weekly rest day.
 Labor Code, §127.

 Annual Leave